ros-infrastructure/buildfarm_deployment/README.md

 On the master:
-* `jenkins::authorized_keys`
-* This is the string contents for the authorized keys for the slaves to push into the repo.
-  It should match the `jenkins::private_ssh_key` on the master.
   * `jenkins::private_ssh_key`
-  * The ssh private key which authorizes access to push content into the repository or to connect back to the master from a job.
-    This will be provisioned as an ssh-credential available via the ssh-agent inside a jenkins jobs.
+  * The ssh private key  will be provisioned as an ssh-credential available via the ssh-agent inside a jenkins jobs.
+    This is necessary for access to push content onto the repo machine.
+    It can also be used to access other machines from within the job execution environment.
+    This will require deploying the matching public key to the other machines appropriately.
     **Note: This value should be kept secret!**
   * `master::ip`
   * The IP address of the master instance.